-1660 Bearbrook Road (near Blackburn Hamlet in the east end of Ottawa) at the Hornets Nest Park.
+1660 Bearbrook Road (near Blackburn Hamlet in the east end of Ottawa).

 The City's P3 partner, Thunderbird Management Services Inc (TMSI Sports Management), is a locally owned and operated company that manages and owns recreation facilities in the Ottawa area.
 TMSI designed and built the 80,000 square foot, climate-controlled inflatable dome and continues to operate and maintain it.